Indonesia

 Travel papers and visas

-Visa Waiver or Visa on Arrival may be granted to foreign nationals who are visiting on official business or have official obligations to attend international events for which additional requirements will apply: the invitation from the Indonesian Government to participate in the international event should be attached.
-Visa Waiver or Visa on Arrival applies to holders of diplomatic, official or regular passports.
+Visa Waiver or Visa on Arrival can be granted to foreign nationals who are on official visit or have official duties to attend international events, for which additional requirements will apply: to attach the invitation from the Indonesian government to attend the international event.
+Visa Waiver or Visa on Arrival applies to diplomatic, service or ordinary passport holders.

 Visa on Arrival (VoA) and Electronic Visa on Arrival (e-VoA) are issued for the following purposes: